 Pastor Sharon Diane Lea-Farrish was born August 31, to Harry Lea Sr. and the late Frances Pulliam Lea.
 They had five children to their union; Pastor Farrish is the youngest.
 Pastor Farrish accepted her calling in March, 2006.
 She was anointed to preach (Isaiah 61:1) the Gospel by God; she did her initial Sermon on December 31, 2006 and was ordained on March 2, 2008.
 She has been going on in the name of the Lord every since.
 On November 30, 2010, she was certified on Spiritual Warfare at GG Bloomers School of Ministry in association with Christian Outreach Bible Institute; Pastor Farrish is currently enroll at Love Fellowship Bible College, working on her plan to further her education in Theological Study.
 Pastor Farrish does Nursing Home Ministry and Women Counseling Ministry.
-She received an Associate Degree in the Bible July 2017.
+She received an Associate Degree in the Theology July 2017.
 She believe that every day you can tell someone about the goodness of Jesus is a Ministry.

 Pastor Farrish is married to Moses Antonio Farrish Sr. and to their union together, they have five children and eight grandchildren; one daughter, Tierra Freeney, preceded them in death.